code-for-nashville/code-for-nashville.github.io/events.md

 February 20th - 22nd

+Where: The Sonny West Conference Center at 700 2nd Ave South, Nashville, TN 37210.

 Code for Nashville will be participating in CodeAcross 2015 with other Code for America brigades.
 More information will be announced including a formal schedule and location.
 But if you're interested and want to attend, RSVP today.